FurryMushroom/Quantization_work_of_DesignOrder/Experiments on Smoothquant.md

   <img src="figures/smooth_int8_opt6.7b_memory.png">
 </p>

 There's only a decrease of 7.5% on inference time, this is more or less disappointing.
-And GPU memory comsumption is cut down by about 41%, and some inherent take-ups should be considered.
+And GPU memory comsumption is cut down by about 41%, but some inherent take-ups should be considered, the actual percentage of saving is more.

 ## Begin experiments on smoothquant, OPT 30B